SeerLabs/semeval2017/crfsemeval/data/conllformat/README.md

 3. **Multi label classification**: Extract and classify the phrases from a sentence one or multiple of the classes mentioned above.

-We have three folders: dev, train and test.
-Each of these folders have three sub-folders: nolabel, onelabel and multilabel.
+We have three folders: `dev`, `train` and `test`.
+Each of these folders have three sub-folders: `nolabel`, `onelabel` and `multilabel`.
 Each folder corresponds to one of the problems mentioned above.
-Each folder contains three files: train, test and dev.
+Each folder contains the **CoNLL style annotation** of files.
+Each folder has two sub-folders: 1. `withtokenindex`, and `withouttokenindex`.
+The `withouttokenindex` files are to be used during training.
+The `withtokenindex` files are to be used during prediction, so we can predict phrases with their token indices, as required by the SemEval competition.
 A file contains both text lines and blank lines.
-A text line has four columns separated by `space`: 1.
+A text line in a `withouttokenindex` file has four columns separated by `space`: 1.
 A word from a sentence, 2.
 POS-Tag, 3.
 Chunk-Tag and 4.
 Class label.
+A line in a `withtokenindex` file has all that information + the token index.
 A blank line denotes the end of a sentence.

 The tagging is done according to the [CoNLL NER task guideline](http://www.cnts.ua.ac.be/conll2003/ner/):